-Overall, the Bonavita BV 1900TS is a quality brewer that is capable of producing excellent coffee.
+Overall, the Bonavita BV 1900TS is a quality brewer that is capable of producing excellent taste coffee.
 It is a sturdy and classy-looking machine that is, for the most part, simple to use.
 Bonavita has cleverly stripped away the bells and whistles to produce a drip brewer for the discerning coffee drinker who prioritizes a quality brew over everything else.

 The 1500-watt heater, (optional) pre-infusion mode, flat-bottomed filter, and large shower head are all features that ensure the best possible extraction at the optimal temperature.
 The durable carafe keeps the coffee warm for hours (when pre-heated with hot water) without the danger of burning, which can sometimes occur with drip brewers that use a hotplate/glass carafe.

 By using fresh, high-quality beans ground for drip coffee brewing, and clean, filtered water, you will likely be impressed by what the Bonavita BV 1900TS can do.
-By recognizing the 1900TS under its Certified Home Brewer Program, the SCAA agrees that this is a quality brewer.
+By recognizing the 1900TS under its Certified Home Brewer Program, the SCAA agrees that this is a quality maker.

 However, it’s not all positive.

 There are some issues that might make you think twice before investing.
 While durable and well-insulated, the design of the carafe makes it quite awkward to use and pour from.
 Also, the lack of programmability may be a deal-breaker for some.
 Again, this is a coffee quality issue as it ensures fresh water is added for each brew.
-However, if this is an important feature, Bonativa has introduced its 1900TD model, which does allow you to program a start time and features a digital display.
+However, if this is an important feature, Bonavita has introduced its 1900TD model, which does allow you to program a start time and features a digital display.

 Finally, the Bonavita BV 1900TS is advertised as an 8-cup brewer, but this is based on 5oz servings.

 So, is the Bonavita BV 1900TS a worthwhile purchase?
-Well, while it may not be the ‘game changer’ some have suggested, this is certainly a quality brewer that deserves a place on your shortlist.
+Well, while it may not be the ‘game changer’ some have suggested, this is certainly a quality maker that deserves a place on your shortlist.
 Be sure to check this listing for the latest pricing.